isomerpages/seab-corp/pages/About CATalytics.md

 <p></p>
 <p></p>
 <h4>Registration</h4>
-<p>Registration for CATalytics will open in the second half of the year.
+Registration for CATalytics will open in the second half of the year.
-School leaders and key personnel will receive emails with registration details.</p>
+School leaders and key personnel will receive emails with registration details.
-<p>If you are interested to sign up for CATalytics, you may indicate your
+<br>If you are interested to sign up for CATalytics, you may indicate your
-interest here.</p>
+interest here.
-<p>SEAB will reach out to you when the registration period opens.</p>
+<br>SEAB will reach out to you when the registration period opens.<p></p>
 <p></p>